Kothar-wa-Khasis: Names

 Kothar-wa-Khasis (Kôṯaru-wa-Ḫasisu) is the vocalization of the theonym written in the Ugaritic alphabetic script as kṯr w ḫss.
-The basic translation of the name is “skilled and wise”, though it might also be a hendiadys, “wise craftsman”.
+The basic translation of the name is "skilled and wise", though it might also be a hendiadys, "wise craftsman".
 Similar names are common in the Ugaritic texts, and can be understood either as a combination of the primary name and epithet of a deity and epithet, as in the case of Kothar-wa-Khasis or Nikkal-wa-Ib, or as two closely related deities, for example Gupan and Ugar or Shahar and Shalim.
 In addition to the binomial name, the short form Kothar is also attested, but the second element never occurs alone.
 According to Alfonso Archi, the binomial form is restricted to Ugaritic myths, though an example has also been identified in a prayer.
-In standard syllabic cuneiform, Kothar’s name could be represented by the logogram dÉ.A, similarly to how other Mesopotamian theonyms could be used to designate local deities of similar character.
+In standard syllabic cuneiform, Kothar's name could be represented by the logogram dÉ.A, similarly to how other Mesopotamian theonyms could be used to designate local deities of similar character.

+The name Kothar is derived from the root *kšr, "to be skilled" or "to achieve", attested in both West Semitic languages and Akkadian.
+It has been argued that an early form of this theonym, dKa-ša-lu, is already attested in texts from Ebla, which would indicate he was already worshiped in ancient Syria in the late third millennium BCE.
+However, according to Alfonso Archi Kothar is absent from Eblaite texts, and the similarly named deity mentioned in them is more likely to correspond to dGa-ša-ru known from later sources from Emar.